jeremybatesDC/vueGridBaseballCard/README.md

 STATS TABLE

+- header ths: -after editing they shape shift slightly (look this up)... do i need to make these a fixed size and weight, and then just allow overflow?
+May need to sketch this out. th hard to click (maybe beucase ther's an absolute and a translate and no min height or something)
 - prevent 3rd line on table back headers (char count(12, done), height combination, plus overflow hidden -- should these be monospaced?)
-- th hard to click (maybe beucase ther's an absolute and a translate and no min height or something)
+- can we make this work with manual model?
+Also, is it worth upgrading to se if i'm encountering a bug?
+Yes.

 ASIDE & FOOTER